 - The hair pulling cannot be better explained by the symptoms of another mental disorder (e.g., attempts to improve a perceived defect or flaw in appearance, such as may be observed in body dysmorphic disorder)

-Skin Picking Disorder, although intended with the motivation to improve one’s appearance, often goes out of control, becomes excessive, and frequently results in significant damage to the skin.
+Skin Picking Disorder, otherwise known as Excoriation Disorder, although intended with the motivation to improve one’s appearance, often goes out of control, becomes excessive, and frequently results in significant damage to the skin.
 Individuals with this disorder are at risk for infection and scarring.
 Often there is significant social impairment due to the sufferer’s shame over the self-inflicted physical damage produced by the picking behavior.

-If this seems to describe what you or your loved one is experiencing, do not hesitate to reach out to us here at the Cognitive Behavior Therapy Center of SoCal.
-We can help!
+If this seems to describe what you or your loved one is experiencing, consider contacting us at CBT SoCal for help.